-It’s a billion dollar industry and there needs to be a reimbursement method.
+Is click fraud out of control?
+100%!
+It’s a billion-dollar industry and there needs to be a reimbursement method.
 Well, suing the publisher or the ad network seems to be a proper thing to do, yet not so effective.
 And what about all those people who open spams and let the bots do the damage?
 It is hard to hold someone responsible.

 When it comes to cybersecurity, it’s better to be safe than sorry.
 There are click fraud detection software and ClickGUARD is one of them.
 It carefully monitors the clicks and finds suspicious activities.
 The software instantly blocks the IP address and serves you as a reliable click fraud prevention mechanism.